Person reviewing multiple credit cards with high utilization rates and rising interest costs

 The Per-Card Penalty Most Borrowers Miss

-Many borrowers assume that spreading debt across five cards at 40% each is safer than one card at 200% — it is not.
+Many borrowers assume that spreading debt across five cards at 40% each is safer than one card at 200%.
+It is not.
 FICO scores each individual card’s utilization separately.
 Five cards at 40% each means five separate utilization strikes on your report, in addition to the aggregate ratio of 40%.

 VantageScore 4.0, now used by Equifax, TransUnion, and Experian for many lender decisions, applies a similar multi-dimensional utilization calculation.
 Ignoring per-card ratios is one of the 5 mistakes people make when paying off credit card debt that quietly extends financial damage for years.